Galser/ptfe-demo-validcert/README.md

     Determining local address
     The installer was unable to automatically detect the private IP address of this machine.
     Please choose one of the following network interfaces:
     [0] enp0s3    10.0.2.15
     [1] enp0s8    192.168.56.22
     [2] docker0    172.17.0.1
     ```
-    At the screen above, installer is not able to correctly choose private IP address, you need to choose.
-For our example the correct one is number [1]
+    At the screen above, the installer is not able to correctly choose a private IP address, you need to choose.
+For our example, the correct one is number [1]
 - Proceed with it :
     ```bash
     Enter desired number (0-1): 1